Joseph Sydney Yorke

-Admiral Sir Joseph Sydney Yorke KCB (6 June 1768 – 5 May 1831) was an officer of the Royal Navy.
-As a junior officer he saw action at the Battle of the Saintes in April 1782 during the American Revolutionary War.
-He commanded at the defeat of the Dutch fleet in August 1795 during the French Revolutionary Wars and went on to be First Naval Lord during the closing stages of the Napoleonic Wars.
+Admiral Sir Joseph Sydney Yorke KCB (6 June 1768 – 5 May 1831) was a Royal Navy officer.
+As a junior officer he saw action at the Battle of the Saintes in April 1782 during the American War of Independence.
+He commanded at the action of 22 August 1795 during the French Revolutionary Wars and went on to be First Naval Lord during the closing stages of the Napoleonic Wars.